sorcery-src/micro-interaction-mvp/README.md

 ## Features

-- Design HTML layouts and skeleton designs on the web
+- Design layouts and skeleton designs on the web
 - Capture feedback early in the development process
 - Refactor as needed
 - Export to Figma and frontend code